Cisc0-gif/RGB-Tools/README.md

 ### RGBConversions.yymps
 GameMakerLanguage (GML) package that contains a Decimal to Hex converter ```DecToHex()``` for converting RGB values to Hex.
--Useful for taking Hexadecimal strings as input and converting to color with make_color_rgb()
+- Useful for taking Hexadecimal strings as input and converting to color with make_color_rgb()

 Also contains ```ColApplyLum()``` which takes ANY color input (#xxxxxx, $xxxxxx, c_color, or make_color_rgb()) and apply luminance factor to it.